 When nursing staff carry out patient observations, it is important that they complete the full set of observations.
-This is because the electronic tool enables an early warning score called the SEWS (Standardised Early Warning System) score to be triggered automatically if a patient's condition starts to deteriorate.
+This is because the electronic tool automatically triggers an early warning score called the SEWS (Standardised Early Warning System) score if a patient's condition starts to deteriorate.
 This allows patients to receive appropriate clinical treatment as soon as possible.

-The four Critical Care areas have very different requirements for recording observations compared to the inpatient wards so do not currently record these on the standard electronic observation chart in PICS.
+The four Critical Care areas have very different requirements for recording observations compared to the inpatient wards so do not currently use the standard electronic observation chart in PICS.
 A specific and detailed electronic observation chart has now been developed for Critical Care and is due to be piloted during 2015/16.